Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-get-started-angular.md

 };
 ```

-3. Open **src/polyfills.ts**, add the following line of code above all other existing `import` statements, and save your change.
+3. Open **src/polyfills.ts**, add the following line of code above all other existing `import` statements, and save the file.

 ```typescript
 import 'core-js/client/shim';